Is your job secure for as long as you want it?

 One Thursday afternoon the whole marketing department went poof.
-I wasn’t surprised at all.
+I didn’t like it, but wasn’t surprised.

 The new company slashed training reimbursements.
 It was clear to me as soon as I learned about the changes that I would no longer be doing this sort of work.
 The wind-down happened more gradually than when I was laid off as an employee, but the effect was the same.
 A big source of income disappeared.

 Bad Stuff Happens and There’s Not a Darn Thing You Can Do About It